Henry Hampton Collection

 The Film & Media Archive along with the African American Studies Program sponsor the annual essay contest in honor of documentary filmmaker William Miles, director of I Remember Harlem.
 The contest is open to undergraduate and graduate students of Washington University.
 Click here for more details.

-Irene Taylor, Film and Media Catalog and Preservation Archivist , completed a one-year MIAP (Moving Image Archiving and Preservation) fellowship from New York University to work and study at the Film & Media Archive (2009-2010) before joining the staff in her current position.
+Irene Taylor, Audiovisual Cataloging Archivist and Metadata Coordination Supervisor , completed a one-year MIAP (Moving Image Archiving and Preservation) fellowship from New York University to work and study at the Film & Media Archive (2009-2010) before joining the staff in her current position.
 Irene previously worked as in intern at the Film & Media Archive during the summer of 2004 as part of her studies at New York University (NYU).
 She received a MA in Moving Image Archiving and Preservation from NYU in 2005, and graduated from Emory University with a MA in Film Studies.
 Her undergraduate degree in Interdisciplinary Studies: Communications, History and English is from Boise State University.

 Tyler Bequette, Film Preservationist – began working at the Film & Media Archive in 2012 as a student worker during his time at Washington University in St. Louis, where he received his B.A. in Film and Media Studies.
 Following graduation in 2013, he spent a year at George Eastman House in Rochester, New York and completed the Certificate of Film Preservation program at the L. Jeffrey Selznick School of Film Preservation.
 Tyler returned to the Film & Media Archive full-time in 2015 as the Film Preservationist.